kdbock/artbeat-app/packages/artbeat_artist/artbeat_artist_README.md

 ## Overview

 The `artbeat_artist` module is the comprehensive artist and gallery management system for the ARTbeat Flutter application.
-It handles all aspects of artist functionality including profile management, earnings tracking, analytics, subscription management, gallery operations, event creation, and advanced artist tools.
+It handles all aspects of artist functionality including profile management, earnings tracking, analytics, subscription management, gallery operations, event creation, advanced artist tools, and **enhanced payment processing with fraud detection and biometric authentication**.
 This guide provides a complete walkthrough of every feature available to artists and gallery managers.

 > **Implementation Status**: This guide documents both implemented features (✅) and identified gaps (⚠️).
 Major implementation completed with 25 screens, 18 services, and 10 models across artist, gallery, and earnings management.